 Pastor Russell Fletcher was appointed the pastor July 1, 2013.
 He came to us from Paonia United Methoidst Church in Paonia, Colorado.
 He is a native of the Mississippi Gulf Coast.
 Together he and his wife Diane have served some of the larger churches in Mississippi over a 40 year career.

 The Rev. Deb Olenyik came to us as pastor July 1, 2018 after serving churches in Colorado and Wyoming since 1984 (churches in Indiana prior to that).
 She served for nine years as a District Superintendent and as the Bishop's area-wide transitional church developer.
-She brings a love of having a multi-generational, engaged congregation focused on meaningful ministry outside of the walls, vibrant worship, and a spirit of fun "gratitude".

 Our Church is known throughout the community as a dynamic congregation that emphasizes personal faith and spirituality, relationships in Christian community, and outreach to the world around us.